-Standard disclaimer: It all belongs to JKR.
-Thank you JKR for letting us play with your toys.
+Standard Disclaimer: It all belongs to JKR.
+That you JKR for letting us play with your toys.

 I will continue to use the occasional song lyric in the story and will give credit at the time when needed.